shlubz/Py-Giterlace/README.md

 [![License](https://img.shields.io/badge/license-LGPL-blue.svg)](https://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License)

-Py-Giterlace (Name still pending) is a Python 3 cli-based application used to combine methos in creating, deleting and listing repositoires from APICentric git hosting platforms that are supported.
+Py-Giterlace (Name still pending) is a Python 3 cli-based application used to combine methods in creating, deleting and listing repositoires from APICentric git hosting platforms that are supported.

 With a goal in mind to interlace several of these git platform's commonly used functionalities to run at the same time, such as uploading or deleting repositories